bmatcuk/adventofcode2023/README.md

 * (Almost) everything is an expression is cool.
 I kind of like when languages do that.
 But I'd argue that other languages do a better job of it.
 For starters, the "almost" qualifier - why can't an assignment be an expression?
-  Then there was the error I ran into on [day 15, part2].
+  Then there was the error I ran into on [day 15, part 2].
 The compiler reasons that the return value of the `RGX.matchEntire(it)?.let { ... }` will be `Unit` because it is the last statement in the enclosing `forEach`, which expects a `Unit` return value.
 However, if you uncomment the lines below the